cthpw103/Unofficial_Gab_API/README.md

 # Unofficial Gab API
 So, i was dumping stuff with the app.

-Then i found out it had an api.
+Then i found out it had an api, so here's the docs